Maki-Daisuke/estelle/README.md

 `/content` works the same way as `/path`, except it returns content of thumbnail as response body, instead of file path.
 That means, clients that running on different hosts can call this API.

+### `/queue`

+- Method: POST

+Request to make thumbnail.
+Thumbnailing task is queued and the response will be returned immediately.
+The thumbnailing task is executed in background in order.

+If the thumbnailing task is successfully queued, `/queue` will return `202 Accepted`.
+If the thumbnail already exists, it will return `200 OK`.

 #### Query Parameters